 This film contains examples of:

 Adult Fear: Moo-hyeon has already lost his wife.
-Not only that, but he lost his youngest daughter on the very same day as his wife's death, and his eldest daughter not only hates him, but is also completely batshit insane.
+Not only that, but he lost his youngest daughter on the very same day as his wife's death, and his eldest daughter not only hates him, but is also severely mentally unstable.

 Aluminum Christmas Trees: In this film, there is a lot of stuff that goes on that doesn't immediately make sense and you have to think about it in order to get what is going on.
 Therefore, Western viewers can be forgiven for the Epileptic Trees they come up with in trying to deduce the symbolism of the tents right by the road in the scene where the girls' uncle and his wife are driving at night.
 These tents are actually a common sight in rural areas of Korea as they serve an agricultural purpose.

 Ax-Crazy: Eun-ju near the end of the film... at least, Su-mi's depiction of her.

 Body Horror: The burned appearance of the girl under the sink, and the hand emerging from between the ghost's legs.

 Bolivian Army Ending / Downer Ending: Su-mi, whose condition has only got worse ever since coming home, is committed once again to a psychiatric hospital, and it is uncertain when or if she will get better.
 Also, the presence of a ghost turns out to be Real After All and attacks Eun-ju, with the latter's ultimate fate unclear.